microtick/node-operations/README.md

 but we recommend that validator operators use these instructions to verify genesis file.

 ## Key details
-- Approximate block height: 3,419,800 (targeting Mar 23 at 15:00 UTC)
+- Precise block height: 3,416,000 (targeting Mar 23 at 15:00 UTC, but will vary with block time variances)
-- Software update to handle staking amounts for slashed delegations, and a security patch.
+- Software update to handle staking amounts for slashed delegations, and a security patch
-- Update to the genesis file (new markets and revert an invalid Tx)
+- Update to the genesis file (new markets and revert one invalid transaction)
-- No other parameter or account changes
+- No parameter or account changes
 - Clearing the state (less disk space)

 We haven't launched the governance proposal yet.
 When we do, **voting will only last for only 48 hours.**

 If the proposal `Microtick-a2 Upgrade Proposal` passes, the target time for the upgrade procedure is on `March 23, 2021 at or around 15:00 UTC`.
-Since block times vary, the precise block height will be `3,419,800`.
+Since block times vary, the precise block height will be `3,416,000`.
-Precisely, this means block 3,419,800 will be the last block signed for the microtickzone-a1 chain.
+Precisely, this means block 3,416,000 will be the last block signed for the microtickzone-a1 chain.

   - [Preliminary](#preliminary)
   - [Risks](#risks)